muratk5n/thirdwave/en/README.md

 ---

 From Asimov's Robot series..
-And later that strand (and the AI dude) will connect to the Foundation storyline; it will be good, grand space opera..
+And later that strand (and the AI dude) will connect to the Foundation storyline; it will be good..
 How far will the new show take it, dunno

 ---